Wild Beach Party Destinations You Must See in Your Lifetime

-Boardmasters Festival is an annual surfing and skateboarding party in Cornwall, England, that has earned itself a reputation as the biggest surfing & music festival in Europe.
-Boardmasters is a five-day event in Cornwall, England is held each year in August, and is spread across two legendary locations: Fistral Beach and Watergate Bay.
+Boardmasters has earned itself a reputation as the biggest surfing & music festival in Europe.
+The five-day event in Cornwall, England is held each year in August, and is spread across two legendary locations: Fistral Beach and Watergate Bay.

 Surfers and skaters compete on Fistral Beach with live music playing in the background, while the bash is held at Watergate Bay, where concert stages, food, drinks, and amusement park rides await party lovers.
 Fistral Beach is one of the best surf spots in the UK, home to powerful hollow waves, much to the delight of pro surfers.
 Luckily, there are plenty of breaks for beginners too, and the nearby Watergate Bay is an excellent beginners’ surf spot.